costa-rica/PersonalWeb03-Services/README.md

 # PersonalWeb03-Services

-Automated services for PersonalWeb03 that run as scheduled cron jobs on Sunday evenings.
+Automated services for PersonalWeb03 that run as scheduled cron jobs.
 Downloads and processes data from OneDrive and Toggl Track APIs.

 ## Outputs